Nate Morris: Early life and education

-2026 Senate campaign

-In early 2025, Morris expressed an interest in possibly running for U.S. Senate or governor in Kentucky.
-In February 2025, Morris criticized Kentucky Senator Mitch McConnell for voting against confirming Tulsi Gabbard and Pete Hegseth to Trump's cabinet.
-Later that month, Donald Trump Jr. expressed support for Morris's public criticism of McConnell.
-In March 2025, Time reported that Vice President JD Vance had encouraged Morris to run for the U.S. Senate in Kentucky.
-In June 2025, Morris announced that he would make a bid for the U.S. Senate on a podcast with Donald Trump Jr., and was endorsed by Charlie Kirk of Turning Point Action at an event in Shepherdsville.
-Morris was also endorsed by U.S. Senators Jim Banks and Bernie Moreno, and businessmen Vivek Ramaswamy and Richard Uihlein.

-Business
+Business career

 Morris founded Rubicon Technologies, formerly known as Rubicon Global, in 2008 after collaborating with a high school friend, Marc Spiegel.
 The company is focused on business-to-business and municipal waste and recycling services.
 Rubicon became a public company in August 2022, listing on the New York Stock Exchange under the ticker symbol RBT.
+Rubicon was only one of nine Kentucky companies to become public in the 230-year history of the New York Stock Exchange.
+The company provided 100% free healthcare for employees.
 A 2017 Bloomberg article described the company's struggles with its technology and business model, as it attempted to distinguish itself from a traditional waste broker.
+Rubicon's shares closed at $6 on its first day of trading and later declined into the low $1 range in the months following the listing before rallying to close at $2.27.

-Mr. Morris stepped down as Rubicon's CEO on October 13, 2022.
+Morris stepped down as Rubicon's CEO on October 13, 2022.
 CTO Phil Rodoni succeeded Morris as CEO.
 As part of the transition, Morris retained a consulting role, was chairman, and a member of the board of directors.

 Morris founded Morris Industries in 2010, where he serves as chairman and CEO, headquartered in Lexington.
 Morris Industries acquired Republic Financial, an insurance company, in 2024.

+Political and diplomatic career

+Morris is a Republican and is noted as a political fundraiser.
+He has worked in a variety of roles for several Kentucky Republicans, including the U.S House of Representatives, the U.S. Senate and the U.S. Department of Labor.
+Morris has raised funds and made political contributions for U.S. Senator Mitch McConnell.
+Morris raised over $50,000 for President George W. Bush's 2004 reelection campaign.
+Morris traveled with U.S. Senator Rand Paul to Israel in 2013 and raised money for his Senate and presidential campaigns, becoming one of his top fund-raisers.
+Paul wrote about Morris in his 2015 book, Taking a Stand: Moving Beyond Partisan Politics to Unite America.
+Morris is a political ally of U.S. Vice President JD Vance and was among the biggest donors in Kentucky to Donald Trump's 2024 presidential campaign.